NHL Standings Predictions: Preseason Edition

 Granted, that was a remarkable run of Leicester-level improbability, but it will be difficult to dispute any predictions from this day forward.

-For the record, my preseason predictions from last season had the Golden Misfits bringing up the rear in the Pacific, not only missing the playoffs but finishing dead last with the highest odds of winning the Rasmus Dahlin lottery.
+For the record, my preseason predictions from last year had the Golden Misfits bringing up the rear in the Pacific, not only missing the playoffs but finishing dead last with the highest odds of winning the Rasmus Dahlin lottery.

 Boy, was I ever wrong about those Golden Knights, but so was everybody else who posted their predictions prior to last season.
 I can’t recall a single published prediction of Vegas making the playoffs in its inaugural campaign.